Loading...

 How to consume Garlic Bread, Margherita pizza without glucose spikes

-Add grilled chicken or tofu to your meal.
-Protein can slow the absorption of carbohydrates, helping to reduce spikes.
+Incorporate a source of lean protein, such as grilled chicken or tofu, to your meal.
+This can help slow down the absorption of carbohydrates.

 Stay Active